Poetry: Reading It and Writing It!

 November & December

-Here, we move on to the twentieth century, including a look at the modernist poet T S Eliot (The Waste Land 1922) and moving towards some important poets of the mid-century, the period of Ted Hughes, Philip Larkin, and Sylvia Plath.
+In this course, we will read poets of the twentieth century, including the modernist poet T.S.
+Eliot (The Waste Land , 1922) and move towards some important poets of the mid-century, the period of Ted Hughes, Philip Larkin, and Sylvia Plath.

 January & February

-In the last part of the course, we follow modern poetry from the late twentieth century to today.
+In this course, we follow modern poetry from the late twentieth century to today.
 We’ll also be able to see how contemporary poetry has been shaped and influenced by the past, while reflecting its own time.

 MORE INFORMATION